jakepruitt/jakepruitt.github.io/_posts/2014-11-06-introspection.md

 ...
 ```

-Now the output should look like this:
+Now the output should have the url display after the timestamp.
+The output should look like something like this:

 ```
 Server listening at 127.0.0.1:1337
 Request recieved at:  Thu Nov 06 2014 22:09:32 GMT-0700 (US Mountain Standard Time)